deep-diver/arxiv2poster/PRD.md

     - Answers are concise, informative, and directly address the questions
     - Scrollable chat appearance or multiple visible Q&A pairs
     - Modern, clean, professional chat interface appearance
+    - For History: Timeline or history visualization panel
+    - Research history header/title area (e.g., "Research History" or "Evolution of This Field")
+    - Visualize research history leading up to this paper using Google Search
+    - Display key milestones, influential papers, and important developments chronologically
+    - Timeline design with dates, events, visual connections, and important breakthroughs
+    - Show how the current paper fits into the broader research landscape
+    - Based on actual research developments found through web search
   - **Visual Separation**: Clear vertical divider or visual separator between the two sections
 - Support both landscape (21:9) and portrait (4:3) orientations with wider aspect ratios for side-by-side layout
 - Generate high-quality images suitable for printing or digital display